app.opendatahub.io/kueue: 'true'

 Starting with Open Data Hub 2.16, data science pipelines 1.0 resources are no longer supported or managed by Open Data Hub.
 It is no longer possible to deploy, view, or edit the details of pipelines that are based on data science pipelines 1.0 from either the dashboard or the KFP API server.

 Open Data Hub does not automatically migrate existing data science pipelines 1.0 instances to 2.0.
-Before upgrading to Open Data Hub 2.16, you must manually migrate your existing data science pipelines 1.0 instances.
+Before upgrading to Open Data Hub 2.16 or later, you must manually migrate your existing data science pipelines 1.0 instances.
 For more information, see Migrating to data science pipelines 2.0.

 Important